thm-mni-ii/JooMDD/development/README.md

 Compress the ProjectWizard-folder into a zip file.
 Now you can install the .zip via install plugin from disk...

 *   Merge Plugin with eJSL:
-you need both plugins as zip files (EJSL2.9.1.idea-1.0.0-SNAPSHOT.zip and ProjectWizard.zip).  ("EJSL2.9.1" is just the project name) copy ProjectWizard.zip\ProjectWizard\classes to EJSL2.9.1.idea-1.0.0-SNAPSHOT.zip\EJSL2.9.1.idea copy the part (<depends ... until < /idea-plugin>) of the wizard plugin.xml file to the eJSL plugin.xml file.
+you need both plugins as zip files (...eJSL.idea.zip and ProjectWizard.zip). copy ProjectWizard.zip\ProjectWizard\classes to eJSL.idea.
+The dependencies in the plugin.xml file are automatically generated.
-Paste it between .../depends>  (here)  <xi:include...

 * **Imprtant:** Change url in updatePlugins.xml to github url!

+* For PhpStorm, just copy this IntelliJ plugin and remove the comment around *\<depends\>com.jetbrains.php\</depends\>*.

 ###### Project Wizard under PHPStorm ######